 Rex Cafe- By night, Rex is a sardine can crammed of people trying to boogie on a tissue-sized space of dance floor but with pretty decent DJ sets.
 Before the madness ensues, they are a prime cocktail lounge and they do one of the best aperitivo services in town (inho).
 They have a selection of finger foods to pick from (butter and anchovy toasts) and always bring olives, chips and crudite with any drink ordered.
 They have a great selection of small-batch vermouths for classic cocktails like a Manhattan and the barman there now is talented (Mose Giordani, previously Lo Sverso and Mercato Centrale).
 Depending on the day, they may have special drink menus like one based all on Absinthe (i.e. Sazerac is on the bill and the flaming sugar service).
 The seating is spacious and they have a little room to sit and dwell on comfy vintage couch seating and decor.

-Fusion Bar and Restaurant near Ponte Vecchio- This kind of goes against the grain of what I traditionally envision as an aperitivo.
-Meaning, it is a hotel bar and they charge 14 euros and at that rate, I could go to Sabatino and get a full meal and some wine.
-However, the quality here is superb and they serve their signature craft drinks with a little sushi bento box from their Asian fused cuisine.
+Fusion Bar and Restaurant near Ponte Vecchio- The quality of the cocktails here are superb and they serve their signature craft drinks with a little sushi bento box from their Peruvian/Japanese fused cuisine.
 Hence the name “fusion.”
 The interior is cozy and yet seems like a contrived attempt at re-creating an “at-home” feel.
 The barmen are quite courteous and the drinks are for the inner fancy cocktail lovers in all of us.
 Address: Vicolo dell’Oro, 3, 50123 Florence, Italy,

 This are the top Aperitivo Bars in Florence I can think of off the top of my head.
 I’ll make some future posts adding on to my opinionated list of “approved” aperitivo selection.